Aayushya-paswan/CollabQuest/README.md

  CollabQuest – Full Stack App

-CollabQuest is a platform to discover coding problems, explore developers, and collaborate via skills, built using React (Vite) and FastAPI.
+CollabQuest is a platform to discover coding problems, explore developers, and collaborate via skills, built using React for frontend and FastAPI for backend.

 ✨ Features